sc-ventures/cloudbreak-documentation/docs/cb-proxy.md

-## Configure Outbound Internet Access and Proxy
+## Configuring outbound internet access and proxy

 Depending on your enterprise requirements, you may have limited or restricted outbound network access and/or require the use of an internet proxy.
 Installing and configuring Cloudbreak, as well as creating cloud resources and clusters on those resources requires outbound network access to certain destinations, and in some cases must go through a proxy.